christianyarwood62/javascript-basics-notes/objects-notes.md

 ## Map method:
 - expects a callback function
+- returns the same number of items than the original array
 - automatically iterates over an array so we dont have to use a for loop. e.g.:
 ```
 function addOne(num) {